-The printer comes with the Lucia Pro 11-ink system + Chroma Optimizer, that has an optimized resin coating for each pigment and allows denser droplets to be applied to the media.
-This means it produces beautiful prints with a broad color gamut and accurate color reproduction.
-It also prints great shadow details in darker areas, has outstanding image clarity, gloss-uniformity and anti-bronzing.
+Canon ImagePrograf Pro-1000 comes with the Lucia Pro 11-ink system + Chroma Optimizer, that has an optimized resin coating for each pigment and allows denser droplets to be applied to the media.
+This means it produces beautiful photos with a broad color gamut and accurate color reproduction.
+It also reproduces great shadow details in darker areas, has outstanding image clarity, gloss-uniformity and anti-bronzing.

-There are four inks for monochrome (photo black, matte black, grey and photo grey), which helps to reproduce amazing black and white images with a broad tonal range with deeper and richer blacks.
+There are four inks for monochrome (photo black, matte black, grey and photo grey), which helps to reproduce amazing black and white prints with a broad tonal range with deeper and richer blacks.
 The photo and matte versions would be for the matte and glossy prints as there are dedicated matte and photo-black nozzles.

 The printhead is 50 percent larger compared with previous versions and comes with anti-clogging technology where sensors detect ink ejection and clogs, providing automatic back-up via another nozzle.
 The printhead is engineered with 1,536 nozzles x 12 inks = total 18,432 nozzles and sensors that continuously monitor the status of the nozzles.
 This aids in consistent ink droplets, limits clogs, avoids wastage of ink and reduces the frequency of cleaning cycles.
-This means, you won’t need to worry about frequent printhead maintenance and you will not be wasting prints because there was a block in the nozzle.
-The tubular ink delivery system also ensures faster print speeds.
+This means, less worry about frequent printhead maintenance and wasting papers because there was a block in the nozzle.
+The tubular ink delivery system also ensures faster print speed.

 Due to the bigger size of the printhead, anti-clogging technology, and air feed method, you can have a reliable and hassle-free standard color print from 4 x 8 or 8 x 12 to a maximum size of 17 x 22 inches in less than 5 minutes, while a full bleed edge to edge photo can take between 25 to 30 minutes to print.

-However, this printer has one drawback that there is no provision to print onto roll paper, which means, the maximum sheet size you can print is 17 x 22 inches with a printable area of 16.73 x 21.69 inches (clicking the “C” option in the settings lets you print borderless).
-If you are into printing panoramas often, then this printer is not for you.
+One drawback with this printer is, there is no provision for roll paper media.
+Earlier, the maximum printable sheet size was 17 x 22 inches with a printable area of 16.73 x 21.69 inches (clicking the “C” option in the settings lets you print borderless).

 - Printing technology – full photolithography inkjet nozzle engineering